 Exploring Mai Chau isn't just about enjoying the stunning natural landscapes but also about experiencing the culture and life of the local people.
 This peaceful valley is home to ethnic minorities, including the White Thai, who warmly welcome you into their stilt houses.

-Day 4: Dive into the beauty of Pu Luong
+Day 4: Dive into Pu Luong's beauty

-Located in Thanh Hoa province, Pu Luong is a must-see destination in a vietnam itinerary 3 weeks for experiencing authentic rural life in Vietnam.
+Located in Thanh Hoa province Pu Luong is a must-see destination in a vietnam itinerary 3 weeks for experiencing authentic rural life in Vietnam.
 This nature reserve is a paradise for nature lovers, with its mountains covered in tropical forests and fertile valleys, offering a mosaic of breathtaking landscapes.

 In the heart of Vietnam, the picturesque province of Ninh Binh amazes visitors with its karst landscapes and winding rivers.
-This area is home to one of the country’s most remarkable natural wonders—Tam Coc, often called "the inland Halong Bay," attracting tourists with its towering limestone blocks rising majestically from the water, creating a fairy-tale-like setting.
+This area is home to one of the country’s most remarkable natural wonders, Tam Coc, often called "the inland Halong Bay," attracting tourists with its towering limestone blocks rising majestically from the water, creating a fairy-tale-like setting.
 These unique karst formations are surrounded by lush green rice fields, adding a rustic charm to the scene.

 For a more active adventure, bike rides through local villages and scenic landscapes are the perfect way to immerse yourself in the daily life of the Vietnamese countryside.
 Additionally, you can visit ancient temples and pagodas scattered throughout the area or climb Mua Cave, offering a fascinating glimpse into Vietnam’s rich religious and cultural heritage.

-Days 6-7: Cruise Among the Limestone Wonders of Halong Bay
+Days 6-7: Wonders of Halong Bay cruises

-For total relaxation, end your day in style with a relaxing massage on the boat’s deck, lulled by the gentle sound of the waves and the sunset over the karst islands.
+Explore Vietnam 21-day trip, for total relaxation, end your day in style with a relaxing massage on the boat’s deck, lulled by the gentle sound of the waves and the sunset over the karst islands.

 Explore Vietnam's beauty with our others Vietnam itinerary 21 days